 Brain Injuries (TBI)

-If you lost consciousness following an accident or injury or are demonstrating other signs and symptoms of a head injury, the emergency room may order an MRI or a CT Scan which are effective tests at identifying head injuries.
+If you lost consciousness following an accident or injury or are demonstrating other signs and symptoms of a head injury, the emergency room may order an MRI (magnetic resonance imaging) or a CT (computerized tomograph) scan which are effective tests for identifying head injuries.
 Unfortunately, brain tissue damaged in an accident is unlikely to be recovered and the effects may be permanent.
 A person who has sustained a severe TBI may face surgery to remove hematomas forming on the brain.

 Our Rhode Island brain injury attorney can help you fight for the just compensation you are owed.
 We offer compassionate, personalized legal guidance and aggressive representation, both in and out of the courtroom.
 Our highly-awarded attorney is prepared to fight for you and your family every step of the way.